 We have teamed up with Avast to create Cyberhood Watch, a UK Cyberhood Watch initiative, that will help people in Britain learn more about the cybersecurity risks that exist every time we go online, and discover which regions of the UK are the most at risk.

 From phishing to viruses to ransomware, this community-led awareness programme looks at the impact cybercrime can have on our everyday lives, and provides simple tips on the steps we can take to protect ourselves, our friends and family, and our local community.
 Click here to see cybercrime insights and a cybercrime toolkit with a wide range of easy to follow, useful guides.

 Friends Against Scams

-Friends Against Scams is a National Trading Standards (NTS) Scams Team initiative which aims to prevent and protect people from becoming victims of scams by empowering communities to “Take a stand against scams”.
-The NTS Scams Team aims to recruit one million Friends Against Scams by 2020.
-You can become a Friend Against Scams yourself, using the website to learn all you can about scams and how to identify them, and then spreading that knowledge among your community.
+Friends Against Scams is a National Trading Standards Scams Team (NTSST) initiative that aims to prevent and protect people from becoming victims of scams by empowering communities to “Take a stand against scams”.

 - You can download a Help to manage finances and avoid scams for people at risk and those that support them document

 - Friends Against Scams provides a list of ideas of actions you can take as a Friend, to raise awareness and protect your community against scammers.